 Surrender a Pet

-The term ‘surrender’ refers to domestic animals who have been relinquished willingly by their owners or caregivers into the care of the animal shelter.
+The term ‘surrender’ refers to animals who have been relinquished willingly by their owners or caregivers into the care of the animal shelter.
 These animals may have been long term family members or may have originated as stray animals who had been cared for over a prolonged period of time.
 Isabella County Animal Control and HATS only accept surrenders from residents of Isabella County.
-Individuals wishing to surrender their pet should plan ahead whenever possible and understand that we may not be able to take animals at the time of arrival if no notice has been given.
+Individuals wishing to surrender their pet should plan ahead whenever possible and understand that we may not be able to intake animals if no notice has been given.

 We urge you to exhaust all possible rehoming options and attempt to resolve issues before you choose to surrender to a shelter.
-Talk to friends and family, post in pet rehoming groups on social media, and utilize Adopt-a-Pet's rehoming site: rehome.adoptapet.com.
+Talk to friends and family, post in pet rehoming groups on social media, and utilize Adopt-a-Pet's rehoming site by clicking the Learn More button.
 If you are experiencing behavioral issues, call HATS or your veterinarian for advice before the situation escalates.
 Many problems can be resolved by spaying or neutering, seeking appropriate medical care, or working with an experienced animal behaviorist.
 For additional resources visit our behavior page.

 How do I surrender an animal to HATS?

 Individuals wishing to surrender their pet(s) must speak with the department supervisor to make appropriate arrangements.
-HATS schedules animal surrenders by appointment and, for the health and safety for all involved, may require vaccine verification prior to the animal entering the facility.
+HATS schedules animal surrenders by appointment to ensure shelter space is available.
 To discuss surrendering an animal, please call the appropriate department.
 Please note that you must be 18 years or older with a valid driver’s license or state issued ID when surrendering an animal to our facility.

 (989) 775-0830 x4